The fascination of minimum length and minimum time

 Top

-Research: Millionaires on quantum gravity
+Research: celebrities on quantum gravity

-Given the minimum length and the minimum time, nature is not computable exactly, but only approximately, at energies lower than the Planck energy.
-The Planck limits also limit computation.
+Nature is not a computer.
+Given the minimum length and the minimum time, nature and what happens in it is not computable exactly, but only approximately, statistically, and only at scales far from the Planck scale.
+The Planck limits limit the possibility of computation.
+If you believe that nature is a computer, you are in contrast with the laws of nature.

 Top